Find, Format, and Customize NPSP Reports

 Anthony sees a report in the list that sounds like it could be what he’s looking for—Current Inventory Levels—so he clicks it to open it.
 Great work, Anthony!
 We’ll check back with Anthony a little later to see how he uses NPSP’s reporting functionality to create a new report.
 But, for now, let’s see how NMH’s development team uses NPSP’s out-of-the-box reporting functionality to help address its top fundraising questions.

-Harnessing the power of Salesforce reports and dashboards to deliver more than 60 constituent and fundraising report templates, the NMH development team can address some of its most common nonprofit fundraising reporting needs.
+Harnessing the power of Salesforce reports and dashboards to deliver more than 60 stakeholder and fundraising report templates, the NMH development team can address some of its most common nonprofit fundraising reporting needs.
 And they can also access the information they need to better understand where their organization is and where they can invest to be even more successful.
 Let’s follow NMH along with Sofia Rivera, NMH’s Development Associate, as she searches for a saved report in NPSP.

 In NPSP, Sophia finds saved reports either by using Global Search or by clicking on the Reports tab.
 If she already knows the name of the report, she would select Reports from the menu and then enter the report's name in the Global Search box.